wwalterr/language/README.md

 Place your text in _data.raw_ and run the _generator.ipynb_ notebook.

-The default text is the Blade Runner and Blade Runner 2049 transcript.

 To change the LSTM settings go to the notebook section "training".

 ## Contributing